Over 80 million displaced persons in the world. Ansche Chesed is acting.

 Hachnasat Orchim, the mitzvah of Welcoming Guests, is an essential part of our teaching and we can put theory into practice.

-Thousands of refugees are already on US military bases awaiting resettlement and thousands more are waiting overseas.The resettlement agencies are overburdened as they work to find and furnish housing and help refugees adapt to life in the US.
-Community Sponsors provide volunteers and funding to make this work.
+Thousands of refugees arrive in the US each year.
+Resettlement agencies provide the basics and administer government assistance but require Community Sponsors to find and furnish housing and help refugees adapt to life in the US.
+Small groups of volunteers join together as Community Sponsors to make this work.

 Join us in this project